elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 ---
 layout: getting-started
-title: case, cond and if
+title: case, cond, and if
 ---

 # {{ page.title }}